facebookresearch/ParlAI/docs/source/tutorial_docker.md

 **Authors**: Mojtaba Komeili

-We offers a Docker image that provides a ready to use environment for ParlAI.
+We offer a Docker image that provides a ready to use environment for ParlAI.
 This image comes with pre-installed ParlAI, along with some extra packages often required for using it.
-You can find it under Packages in our main Github repostiry ([link](https://github.com/orgs/facebookresearch/packages?repo_name=ParlAI)).
+You can find it under Packages in our main Github repository ([link](https://github.com/orgs/facebookresearch/packages?repo_name=ParlAI)).
-Using this image, you can run ParlAI *anywhere* that you can run Docker, without having to install ParlAI or worry about its dependancies.
+Using this image, you can run ParlAI *anywhere* that you can run Docker, without having to install ParlAI or worry about its dependencies.

 ## Pulling the image
 To try the latest version of the package simply run